 up.
 The passenger-side window rolled down.
 The man, wearing sunglasses, said,

-To show him he was serious, the man opened his blazer just enough to reveal a .45.
+To show him he was serious, he opened his blazer just enough to reveal a .45.

 “I’m exchangin’ six life terms and a hundred sixty-five years for somethin’.
 I guess this is it.”

 The man didn’t respond.